Sigmarik/graphics-engine/docs/logics/CORE.md

 Scene is a collection of scene representations from other systems and a set of components populating them.

-Scenes often represent a single game level or screen.
+Scenes often represent a single game level or a screen.

 ## [Components](./../../lib/logics/scene_component.h)